Pure-Storage-Ansible/Pure1-Collection/README.md

 # Pure Storage Pure1 Collection

+## Description

 The Pure Storage Pure1 collection consists of the latest versions of the Pure1 modules.

-## Modules

 ## Requirements